-Effective June 30, 2014, Hobart and William Smith Colleges faculty members Kevin Dunn, Jim MaKinster and Nick Ruth will each be appointed to the rank of full professor.
+Effective June 30, 2014, Hobart and William Smith Colleges faculty members Kevin Dunn, Jamie MaKinster and Nick Ruth will each be appointed to the rank of full professor.

 Dunn is a political scientist whose teaching and scholarship focus on international relations and politics in Africa.
 He is co-author of Inside African Politics (2013); Politics of Origin in Africa: Autochthony, Citizenship, and Conflict (2013); and African Guerrillas: Raging Against the Machine (2007), among several other books.
 He’s also authored numerous articles on a diverse array of topics that have been printed in publications ranging from scholarly journals to independent music magazines.
 In 2009, he produced, edited, and directed a documentary on the legendary band Stevie Stiletto, titled My Life is Great: The Stevie Stiletto Story.